senzing-garage/template-python/README.md

 ### Prerequisites for CLI

-The following tasks need to be complete before proceeding.
+:thinking: The following tasks need to be complete before proceeding.
 These are "one-time tasks" which may already have been completed.

 1. Install system dependencies: